youfou/pianoteq-pi/README.md

 ## FAQ

-1. `Q:` Why use the Beta version of Raspberry Pi OS (64 bit) instead of the stable 32 bit version, or Ubuntu Mate (64 bit)?
+1. `Q` Why use the Beta version of Raspberry Pi OS (64 bit) instead of the stable 32 bit version, or Ubuntu Mate (64 bit)?
-    - `A:` 64 bit allows for better performance, and Raspberry Pi OS comes with VNC Server, which saves a lot of work.
+    - `A` 64 bit allows for better performance, and Raspberry Pi OS comes with VNC Server, which saves a lot of work.
-2. `Q:` Is Pianoteq playable on it?
+2. `Q` Is Pianoteq playable on it?
-    - `A:` Sure it is.
+    - `A` Sure it is.
 I get a Performance Index of 32 on it.
 The internal sample rate set to 24000 Hz, and max polyphony is set to 128.
 No crackles or dropouts.
 Playing is quite enjoyable.
-3. `Q:` Can I try this on other machines / OS version?
+3. `Q` Can I try this on other machines / OS version?
-    - `A:` Not recommended.
+    - `A` Not recommended.
 I haven't tested it on other machines or OS versions.